-You can sustain yourself in the journey by being lost in thought or listening to music or being on your phone (these are the tried & tested adult mechanisms for filling space time) OR you can fall down and zoom-in to inspect something on the floor, entering insect mode—this is the way of Forest; OR, you can go the way of Marnie and Meadow and expand & lift to fill the moment, get large and lumber your arms around to create momentum and bounce off physical plains like a human skateboarder (without a board)… it’s as if, in any given moment, they are choosing to be starring in their own music videos with their eyes as the cameras, their wills as the directors, and their bodies as the principal actors… then, all that’s left to do, is to style it out.
-Except of course what they’re focusing on is not what it looks like but what it feels like… that’s what’s getting them the grammies.
-The only way to move through life then (like you’re in a music video) is to feel it… this is what I understood by the end of this holiday, and it answered one of my semi-long standing fascinations with bad boys and why they limp—or, rather, why that limp is a sign of power and why when embodied correctly it is the ultimate swag.
+But not this one.
+My sisters are delightful savages.
+And my little brother is a god-send from the land of human lap-dogs (an Elvis to be).
+Ella their mother is bold-faced and shameless in her excellent parenting and Dad is, sweet, in surprising moments.
+What he gives sometimes it’s hard to see, but it’s also what makes the trip and our family so unique, difficult, special: driving around in his old car, talking to everyone, eating food off the floor,—letting the girls run around nakkie… I felt some shame at the start of this holiday for being the feral family in the old age pensioner’s home (this hotel) but then what I learnt from spending time with Forest (little brother 1) and Marnie and Meadow (little sisters 2 & 2) is that you can style anything out.
+Like walking across a room for example.
+You can sustain yourself in the journey by being lost in thought or listening to music (those are two tried & tested mechanisms for filling spacetime)—OR, you can fall down and zoom-in to inspect something on the floor… entering insect mode.
+This is the way of Forest—OR, you can go the way of Marnie & Meadow and expand and lift to fill the moment, get large and lumber your arms around to create momentum bouncing off physical plains like a human skateboarder without a board… I mean it’s as if, in any given moment, those two are choosing to star in their own music videos with their eyes as the cameras and their wills as the directors and their bodies as the principal actors—then, all that’s left is to style it out.
+Pivotally, what they’re focusing on is not what it looks like but what it feeeeeeeels like.
+That’s what’s getting them the Oscar’s.
+The only way to move through life then like you’re in a music video is to feeeeeeel like you’re in one.
+This is what I understood by the end of this holiday.
+And it answered one of my semi-long-standing fascinations with bad boys. and why they limp.
+Or rather why that limp is a sign of power and why, when embodied correctly, it is the ultimate swag.

 walking down the street &